int08h/roughenough/README.md

 Roughtime features not implemented by the server:

-* On-line key rotation.
+* On-line (while server is running) key rotation.
 The server must be restarted to generate a new delegated key.
 * The Rougheough server depends on the host's time source to comply with the smeared leap-second requirement of the Roughtime protocol.
 A Roughenough server sourcing time from [Google's public NTP servers](https://developers.google.com/time/) would produce compliant